kirill-konshin/next-electron-rsc/lib/README.md

 ## Ensure Next.js pages are dynamic

-You can now call Electron APIs directly from Next.js server side pages & route handlers: `app/page.tsx`, `app/api/route.ts` and so on.
+With the library you can call Electron APIs directly from Next.js server side pages & route handlers: `app/page.tsx`, `app/api/route.ts` and so on.

 Write your pages same way as usual, with only difference is that now everything "server" is running on target user machine with access to system APIs like file system, notifications, etc.

+### Pages

 ```tsx
 // app/page.tsx